shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 ![7.png](/assets/images/emoji-picker/7.png)

-First thing first - let's navigate to the needed screen and run Debug View Hierarchy:
+First things first - let's navigate to the needed screen and run Debug View Hierarchy:

 ![8.png](/assets/images/emoji-picker/8.png)

 How cool is that?
-First thing that caught my attention is this strange vertical bar on the custom emoji button.
+The first thing that caught my attention is this strange vertical bar on the custom emoji button.
 What can it be?
 Focusing on it, we get the anticipated answer:

 ![9.png](/assets/images/emoji-picker/9.png)
 ```
 **<_TtC9RemindersP33_4FE8BD245B420E02FDB196B5E5563CD014EmojiTextField: 0x10185d400; baseClass = UITextField; frame = (29.5 450.5; 53 53); text = ''; alpha = 0; opaque = NO; gestureRecognizers = <NSArray: 0x600000d7c9c0>; borderStyle = None; background = <_UITextFieldNoBackgroundProvider: 0x6000000056c0: textfield=<_TtC9RemindersP33_4FE8BD245B420E02FDB196B5E5563CD014EmojiTextField: 0x10185d400>>; layer = <CALayer: 0x600000380a60>>**
 ```
 So, the Reminders app **does** in fact use plain old `UITextField` to drive the emoji picker!
 Also, you may notice that it has its `alpha = 0`.
-This allows it to still become the first responder and accept keystrokes, despite being invisible for the end user.
+This allows it to still become the first responder and accept keystrokes, despite being invisible to the end user.
 But how does it achieve this emoji-only keyboard layout?
 Let's see:
 ```lldb
 (lldb) eco [0x10185d400 keyboardType]
 0x000000000000007c